telerik/blazor-docs/common-features/font-icons.md

 ### Icon Parameters - Order of Precedence

-The priority order of the Icon properties, if more than one is defined, is
+The priority order of the Icon properties, if more than one is defined, is:

 1. `ImageUrl`
 2. `Icon`